ABOUT THE Summer SYMPOSIUM:

 Volunteer to Score Presentation Proposals

 PLMA member practitioners are invited to serve as volunteer scorers of the presentation proposals for this event.
-The scoring task requires reviewing and scoring submissions based on a list of criteria that includes industry relevance and the interest level for each presentation’s approach.
-If you would like to score, but have also submitted your own presentation proposal, you will have the opportunity to recuse yourself from scoring your own or your organization’s proposed presentation
+The scoring task requires reviewing and scoring submissions based on a list of criteria that includes industry relevance and the interest level for each proposed presentation’s approach.
+If you would like to score, but have also submitted your own presentation proposal, you will have the opportunity to recuse yourself from scoring your own or your organization’s proposed presentation.

 Please email Angelica Paul if you’d like to volunteer to score the Summer Symposium presentation proposals.